 Three Different Types of Weiss Ratings

-We provide three types of ratings that should not be confused:
+We provide three types of ratings:

-- Weiss Investment Ratings on stocks, ETFs and mutual funds.
-These are in the same realm as “buy,” “sell” and “hold” ratings.
-They are designed to help investors make more informed decisions with the goal of maximizing gains and minimizing risk.
+These ratings onstocks, ETFs and mutual funds are in the same realm as “Buy,” “Sell” and “Hold” ratings.
+They are designed to help safety-seeking investors make more informed decisions.
 When using our investment ratings, you should always remember that, by definition, all investments involve some element of risk.

-As common stocks: The shares of their holding companies, traded on major exchanges, receive a Weiss Investment Rating.
+- As common stocks: The shares of their holding companies, traded on major exchanges, receive a Weiss Investment Rating.

-As financial institutions: Their financial viability, which can affect the security of deposits or insurance policies, receive a Weiss Safety Rating.
+- As financial institutions: Their financial viability, which can affect the security of deposits or insurance policies, receive a Weiss Safety Rating.

-When deciding to buy, sell, hold or avoid their shares, refer to the Weiss Investment Rating.
-When shopping for savings or checking accounts, refer to the Weiss Safety Rating.
+- When deciding to buy, sell, hold or avoid their shares, refer to the Weiss Investment Rating.

-The same holds true for insurance companies: For their shares, refer to the Weiss Investment Rating.
+The same holds true for insurance companies.
+For their shares, refer to the Weiss Investment Rating.
 For their insurance policies, refer to the Weiss Safety Rating.

 What Does Each Letter Grade Mean?